House Cleaning Tips to Reduce Allergens at Home

 Cleaning is one of the most important things you can do to prevent the spread of germs and illness.
 If you have allergies, house chores should be part of your allergy management plan.
 Dust and dirt can be found in your home regularly and these would accumulate if proper cleaning is not observed.
 This could cause allergies due to tiny dust mites, which are one of the most common allergens.
-We present you with several house cleaning tips to help you on your mission.
+We present you with several important cleaning tips to help you on your mission.

-But cleaning is just prevention.
+Following house cleaning tips is just prevention.
 If you already experience allergic reactions or attacks, it’s best to take medication like the Telekast F tablet, or other drugs prescribed by your doctor.
 This is a common treatment for asthma, and allergies, including allergic rhinitis, which is very common especially when cleaning the house or even upon waking up from sleep.
 Taking this medicine helps get rid of allergens and blocks the production of leukotrienes – inflammatory chemicals that cause the tightening of airways (hence the difficulty in breathing) and the production of excess mucus and fluids (leading to runny nose and watery eyes).

 On a daily basis, it’s important to reduce allergens in your home — and house cleaning is the key.
 Regularly cleaning your home can remove dust, pollen, and other allergens that can trigger allergies.
 Here are some tips for effective house cleaning: